 Simultaneously, the city was rapidly eliminating its most affordable form of housing.
 Single Room Occupancy buildings or SROs, sometimes called flophouses, typically rent out small rooms with shared bathrooms and kitchens.
-Many SROs offered pretty rough conditions—but their tenants had nowhere else to go.
+Many SROs offered pretty rough conditions—but they were a lifeline for people otherwise facing homelessness.
 “When the street population grew in the mid 80s, if you asked those people where they had lived, they always said their last housing was an SRO,” says Russo.

 A third factor is the 1979 New York State Supreme Court decision in Callahan v.
 Carey, which established the right to shelter for homeless men in New York.
 (Later decisions extended the right to women and families.)
 That decision, Russo says, causes the city and state to focus on temporary shelter instead of the real solution to homelessness — permanent housing.
 “The fact that there actually is a right to shelter which has been litigated and is embedded in the constitution, it drives policy, whether you agree with it or not.”

 By the mid-70s, according to lifelong Upper West Side resident Jeannine Jones, neighborhood sidewalks “teemed with alcoholic homeless.”
 In 1978 the New York Times wrote that the Upper West Side had “among the greatest concentrations of deinstitutionalized mental patients in the United States.”